qpp117/qpp117.github.io/_pages/about.md

 <span class='anchor' id='invited-talks'></span>
 # Invited Talks
+- *2025.08*, One talk is invited at NDBC 2025 about our research: '*MoE-Enhanced Personalized Federated Learning*', Changchun, China.
 - *2024.07*, Oral presentation at DASFAA 2024 about our paper: '*FedSig: A Federated graph Augmentation for Class-Imbalanced Node Classification*', Gifu, Japan.
 - *2024.05*, Oral presentation at ICDE 2024 about our paper: '*Feed: Towards Personalization-Effective Federated Learning*', Utrecht, Netherlands.
 - *2023.10*, Oral presentation at APWeb 2023 about our paper: '*Detecting Critical Nodes in Hypergraphs via Hypergraph Convolutional Network*', Wuhan, China.